Narandhran/hexite-zenxai-aws-infra/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See `LICENSE` file for details.

 ---

 ## 🧩 Notes

-- The current setup is intended for development environments.
+- The current setup is intended for basic development environments with default VPC.
 - For production, ensure better CIDR restrictions and secure secret handling using tools like AWS Secrets Manager or SSM.